deckhouse/deckhouse/modules/002-deckhouse/docs/FAQ.md

 ---
-title: "The deckhouse module: FAQqw"
+title: "The deckhouse module: FAQ"
 ---

 ## How to run kube-bench in my cluster?